hemantaph/gwsnr/paper/paper.md

 # Mathematical Formulation

 The `gwsnr` package provides two efficient methods for computing the optimal SNR in GW data analysis: the Noise-Weighted Inner Product Method with Multiprocessing and the Partial Scaling Interpolation Method.
-In addition, there are two approaches for estimating $P_{\rm det}$ for precessing systems: ANN-based $P_{\rm det}$ Estimation and the Partial Scaling Interpolation Method with SNR recalculation.
+In addition, there are two approaches for estimating $P_{\rm det}$ for precessing systems: ANN-based $P_{\rm det}$ Estimation and the Hybrid SNR Recalculation.
 Extensive details of these methods can be found in the package documentation (@gwsnr:documentation).

 ### Noise-Weighted Inner Product Method with Multiprocessing